Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 Funeral and Burial

-The funeral will be in a tent on the grounds of the Billy Graham Library in Charlotte, North Carolina on Friday, March 2.
-The service will be private and by invitation only.
+Graham's funeral was held in a tent on the grounds of the Billy Graham Library in Charlotte, North Carolina on Friday, March 2, 2018.
+The service was private and by invitation only.
 Among the 2,300 invitations that were sent out included one to President Donald Trump, Vice President Mike Pence, and the five former living presidents.

-Rev. Graham had his own pastor, Dr. Don Wilton, senior pastor at First Baptist in Spartanburg who will be one of the pastors presiding over the funeral.
-Billy Graham's son, the Rev. Franklin Graham, will give the eulogy.
-Graham's other four children will speak.
+Rev. Graham had his own pastor, Dr. Don Wilton, senior pastor at First Baptist in Spartanburg who was one of the pastors presiding over the ceremony.
+Billy Graham's son, the Rev. Franklin Graham, gave the eulogy.
+Graham's other four children also spoke at their father's funeral.

 - The body of Rev. Bill Graham was taken on Saturday, February 24 from Asheville to Charlotte, North Carolina to the Billy Graham Library.
 A 10-car motorcade accompanied by a police escort passed thousands of admirers who lined the street with signs that said, "Thank you."

-- The casket carrying the body of the late Billy Graham was carried inside the library where it will be until Wednesday.
-A private service was held.
+- The casket carrying the body of the late Billy Graham was carried inside the library where was until the private service was held.

-- The body will lie in the US Capitol Rotunda in Washington, D.C. on Wednesday, February 28 and Thursday, March 2 to be viewed by Congress and the public.
+- The body was laid in the US Capitol Rotunda in Washington, D.C. on Wednesday, February 28, and Thursday, March 2, 2018, so it could be viewed by Congress and the public.

-Graham will be buried in a prison handmade plywood coffin.
-It is lined with a mattress pad with a cross on top.
+Graham was buried in a prison handmade plywood coffin.
+It was lined with a mattress pad with a cross on top.
 It cost only $200 for the inmates to make it at the Louisiana State Penitentiary in Angola in 2006.

 Rev. Franklin Graham requested that the inmates make the simple caskets for his parents.
-His father will be buried on the library grounds next to his wife, Ruth, who died in 2007 and was buried in an identical coffin.
+His father was buried on the library grounds next to his wife, Ruth, who died in 2007 and was buried in an identical coffin.

 Graham's children said their father wanted to be remembered as a preacher and wanted only one word on his tombstone: "Preacher."